fullmoonissue/tony-hawk-pro-skater-1/all-known-gaps.md

 Another clue to this investigation is when you search exactly for "Small Water Hazard Gap" (here in Google), only one answer is found : [this code repository](https://github.com/Vadru93/THPS2X-Formats).

-It seems that this project dumps the gaps existing in THPS2x.
-In this game, the levels of THPS1 are playable but, as mentioned in the [associated wiki](https://tonyhawkgames.fandom.com/wiki/Tony_Hawk's_Pro_Skater_2X), `Gap checklist only includes THPS2 levels.`.
+It seems that this project dumps the gaps existing in THPS 2x.
+In this game, the levels of THPS 1 are playable but, as mentioned in the [associated wiki](https://tonyhawkgames.fandom.com/wiki/Tony_Hawk's_Pro_Skater_2X), `Gap checklist only includes THPS2 levels.`.

-Ok, but the fact that some of those missing gaps are present in the codebase of THPS2x is really intriguing.
+Ok, but the fact that some of those missing gaps are present in the codebase of THPS 2x is really intriguing.

-### Missing Gaps vs Gaps in THPS2x
+### Missing Gaps vs Gaps in THPS 2x

-Missing gaps that are in the dump of THPS2x
+Missing gaps that are in the dump of THPS 2x

 - Raging Gorge Gap
 - Small Water Hazard Gap